LDI: Localized Data Imputation for Text-Rich Tables: Experiments

 IPM treats imputation as a classification task and introduces two variants: IPM-Multi and IPM-Binary\footnote{Under the IPM column, we report the better result of these two for each dataset.}.
 IPM-Multi formulates the problem as multiclass classification over the candidate set, and IPM-Binary ranks each candidate using a binary classification model.
 Both require fine-tuning to capture the relation between context and candidate values, making the model resource-intensive and less flexible.
 Moreover, IPM performance is sensitive to the quality of training data and the chosen modeling strategy.
 In practice, large and inconsistent gaps are often observed between IPM-Multi and IPM-Binary across datasets.
 In contrast, LDI avoids the need for training data by dynamically selecting informative attributes and constructing few-shot prompts using relevant examples.
 This allows LDI to adapt to new datasets more easily and generate more explainable localized prompts that are better aligned with the LLM's strengths.

-FMW performs imputation by prompting a language model with randomly selected tuples from the dataset.
+FMW performs imputation by prompting a language model with tuples from the dataset, where examples can be randomly or manually selected.
 All attributes are included in the prompt, regardless of their relevance, which can introduce noise and distract the model.
-While FMW avoids training and is simple to apply, it does not distinguish between informative and irrelevant data.
-In contrast, LDI focuses on localized context and selects only the most relevant attributes of similar tuples, leading to more accurate, traceable, and therefore explainable results across datasets.
+While FMW avoids training, is simple to apply, and allows manual selection of informative examples, this selection does not scale to large datasets\footnote{We therefore use random selection for comparison.} and their method does not distinguish between informative and irrelevant attributes.
+In contrast, LDI narrows the context to relevant tuples and attributes only, reducing prompt noise and enabling imputations that are both more accurate and easier to explain through clearly identifiable supporting signals.

-LDI is designed to maintain high accuracy regardless of the missing value rate, as long as it is provided with a few well-chosen examples.
-Like FMW, LDI does not rely on training data and instead uses a few examples to guide the language model.
-For best results, these examples should be sufficient to detect dependencies and also provide contextual information to frame the imputation task.
-This behavior is similar to Programming by Examples (PBE) methods, where the model generalizes well from a small, informative set of examples.